 - Mastering Illustration: Sketching, Inking & Color Essentials by Jazza

-For a more in-depth guide to abstract art, check out this great guide by Tara over on her website.
-While it does talk about abstract paintings, I think these tips should apply to most types of abstract art.
+For a more in-depth guide on abstract art, check out this great guide by Tara Leaver over on her website.
+While it does talk just about abstract paintings, I think these tips should apply to most types of abstract art.

-This idea comes from Kesh on Youtube (you should check him out), specifically from his how to fill a sketchbook video.
+This idea comes from the art YouTuber Kesh (you should check them out), specifically from their “10 ways to fill your sketchbook” video.

-When watching movies or TV shows, screenshot scenes that look interesting.
-Later on, you can draw these frames in your sketchbook.
-Because these scenes are made by people who have studied cinematography for their whole lives, you can really learn a lot by studying their composition, color theory, angles, etc.
+While watching movies or TV shows, screenshot scenes that look interesting.
+Save them somewhere in a folder on your computer, and when you’re looking for things to draw, browse through them and attempt to redraw the scenes in small frames in your sketchbook.
+Because these scenes are made by people who have studied cinematography for their whole lives, you can really learn a lot by studying their composition, color theory, angles, etc. Make sure to take screenshots from both animated and live-action movies, as both can provide a lot of insight into composition and related fields.

-If you are a beginner or an intermediate artist, you are probably used to one material.
-You either use pencils, watercolors, ink, pens, maybe even combine some of them together, but you have not dabbled in some of the more “unknown” materials.
-So why not do exactly that?
+If you are a beginner artist, chances are you are mainly comfortable in just one material.
+You either use pencils, watercolors, ink, or pens, sometimes you even combine some of them together, but you’re still staying in your comfort zone a lot.

 You can even go a step further and try digital art (if you’re used to traditional), or vice versa.
 However, do note that if you want to try digital art, you are going to need a drawing tablet.
 My personal recommendation (for an artist on a budget) would be the Wacom Intuos.

 Of course, I am not the only one to write an article or make a video that is supposed to help artists figure out how to fill a sketchbook.
-That is why I wanted to end this blog post with a list of other resources you can check out if you’re interested in more about this topic.
+That is why I wanted to end this blog post with a short list of other resources you can check out if you’re interested in more about this topic.
+Make sure to give all these creators my love!

 - 10 Ways to Fill Your Sketchbook by JelArts (video)